 7. What range of sample concentrations can the Constellation detect?

-The linear dynamic range is from about 1-2 copies /ul to about 1000 copies/ul.
+The linear dynamic range is from about 1-2 copies /µl to about 1000 copies/µl.
 If the samples are expected to have concentrations over a wider range, dilutions can be performed.
-Like any detection method, at very low concentrations, the variability will increase because of Poisson sampling errors.
+Like any detection method, at very low concentrations, the variability will increase due to Poisson sampling errors.

-8. What precision of quantification can I expect?
+8. What quantification precision can I expect?

-Each well will give a typical quantification CV of <8% between 100 copies/ul and 1000 copies/ul.
+Between 100 copies/µl and 1000 copies/µl each well will give a typical quantification CV of <8%.
 If higher precision is required, replicates can be used.

 Additional Questions?
 Please Contact Us if you have any other questions.
 We will be happy to answer any additional questions or discuss whether your application would benefit from digital PCR.